rivm-syso/mcra-core/INSTALLATION.md

 * **Build sources**
   * Open PowerShell or a command prompt, browse to the root folder where you downloaded the sources, and run the command:
   ```
-    dotnet build --configuration release mcra.core.sln
+    dotnet build --configuration release mcra-core.sln
   ```
   This will build the release binaries, including the CLI tool.
-The CLI utility mcra.exe is located in folder C:\MCRA\Mcra.Core\MCRA.Simulation.Commander\bin\Release.
+The CLI utility mcra.exe is located in folder C:\MCRA\mcra-core\MCRA.Simulation.Commander\bin\Release.
 For instructions on how to use the CLI utility, see [README.md](./README.md).